 Learn more about cooking outside!
 You’ll love the Cooking Outside ebook from my affiliate partner, Traditional Cooking School by GNOWFGLINS.

-Another favorite book of mine for outdoor cooking is Roughing it Easy by Dian Thomas.
+Another favorite book of for outdoor cooking is Roughing it Easy by Dian Thomas.

 I use and highly recommend both of these books!